IgniteUI/indigo-design-docfx/en/components/grid.md

 ---
 title: Grid - Design System Component
-_description: The Grid Component Symbol provides means to display and interact with high-quantities of data structured in a tabular fashion.
+_description: The Grid Component provides means to display and interact with high-quantities of data structured in a tabular fashion.
 _keywords: Design Systems, Design Systems UX, UI kit, Sketch, Ignite UI for Angular, Sketch to Angular, Sketch to Angular, Angular, Angular Design System, Export code from Sketch, Design Kits for Angular, Sketch HTML, Sketch to HTML, Sketch UI kits
 ---

 ## Grid

-Use the Grid Component to let the user browse and interact with vast amount of complex data that is visually represented in tabular fashion and provide means for filtering, sorting, paging, etc. The Grid is visually identical to the [Ignite UI for Angular Grid Component](https://www.infragistics.com/products/ignite-ui-angular/angular/components/grid.html)
+Use the Grid Component to let the user browse and interact with vast amount of complex data that is visually represented in tabular fashion and provide means for filtering, sorting, paging, and much more.
+The Grid is visually identical to the [Ignite UI for Angular Grid Component](https://www.infragistics.com/products/ignite-ui-angular/angular/components/grid.html)

 ### Grid Demo